PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 - Install Docker on your machine.
 You can find the installation instructions for your operating system on the [official Docker website.](https://docs.docker.com/get-docker/)

-- Clone this repository using the following command:
+- Clone this repository using the following command in the terminal:

 ```bash
 git clone https://github.com/PowerLoom/snapshotter-lite powerloom